 Estate planning isn’t just for the wealthy.
-In fact, it’s a crucial step for anyone, including attorneys, who want to ensure their assets are properly distributed upon their demise.
+In fact, it’s a crucial step for anyone, including attorneys, who wants to ensure their assets are properly distributed upon their demise.
 It’s about safeguarding the future, making sure that your hard-earned wealth ends up exactly where you want it to be.

 For attorneys, who are well-versed in the law, the nuances of estate planning can still pose unique challenges.
 From understanding the intricacies of tax laws to navigating the emotional terrain of family dynamics, it’s a complex process that requires careful thought and planning.